 Even if our content is effectively matched with advertisements or client offerings, our current clients may not continue to place marketing spend or advertisements on our websites.
-For example, macroeconomic conditions such as an economic downturn or public health crises such as the COVID-19 pandemic have impacted and may continue to impact our clients' marketing spend in the short-term and potentially in the long-term.
-If any of our clients decided not to continue to place marketing spend or advertising on our owned and operated websites or on our third-party publisher or strategic partner websites, we could experience a rapid decline in our revenue over a relatively short period of time.
+For example, macroeconomic conditions such as an economic downturn or a recession in the United States or other countries or public health crises such as the COVID-19 pandemic and the Russia-Ukraine military conflict have impacted and may continue to impact our clients' marketing spend in the short-term and potentially in the long-term.
+If any of our clients decide not to continue to place marketing spend or advertising on our owned and operated websites or on our third-party publisher or strategic partner websites, we could experience a rapid decline in our revenue over a relatively short period of time.
 Any factors that limit the amount our clients are willing to and do spend on marketing or advertising with us, or to purchase marketing results from us, could have a material adverse effect on our business, financial condition, operating results and cash flows.

-Furthermore, a substantial portion of our revenue is generated from a limited number of clients, including one client that accounted for 14% of our net revenue for the six months ended December 31, 2021.
+Furthermore, a substantial portion of our revenue is generated from a limited number of clients, including one client that accounted for 22% of our net revenue for the six months ended December 31, 2022.
 Our clients can generally terminate their contracts with us at any time or pause marketing spending without contract termination, and they do not have minimum spend requirements.
 Clients may also fail to renew their contracts or reduce their level of business with us, leading to lower revenue.